 Access to residence halls is restricted to residents, their approved guests, and other approved members of the University community.
 Residents gain entry by swiping their keycards at the card access readers.
 Residents are cautioned against permitting strangers to enter the building and are urged to require individuals seeking entry to use their own keycards.
-Public Safety officers patrol the residence halls on a regular basis.
+Campus Safety officers patrol the residence halls on a regular basis and assist with the staffing of the Coughlin Commons front desk.